Who is eligible for services?

 Can I get emergency contraception at the SHCC?

-Yes, we have Plan B available.
+Yes, we have Plan B and Ella available.
 This must be taken within 72 hours of unprotected intercourse.
+A 20 minute appointment is required.

 What lab work can be done at the SHCC during my visit?

-We offer on site pregnancy testing, urinalysis, rapid Strep, rapid Influenza, and hemoglobin testing.
+We offer on site pregnancy testing, urinalysis, rapid Strep, and rapid Influenza.
 The results are available in 5-10 minutes.
 In addition to on site lab work, we also contract with the State of Alaska laboratory, and Quest laboratory services for full laboratory services.

 How long does it take to get my lab results?